juninatt/JP-fallenkingdom-dino-auction/HELP.md

        activemq.bat start

-3. Clone the MrCoffee project from the GitHub repository: https://github.com/juninatt/mrcoffee.
+3. Clone the DinoAuction project from the GitHub repository: https://github.com/juninatt/dinoauction.
 4. Open a terminal or command prompt and navigate to the project directory.
 5. Build the project using Maven by running the command: mvn clean install.
 6. Start the application by running the command: mvn spring-boot:run.